Margit Filó

-Margit Julianna Elek (June 10, 1914 – year of death unknown), known as The Rókus Black Widow, was a Hungarian serial killer who poisoned at least four people between 1958 and 1968.
+Margit Julianna Elek (June 10, 1914 – April 9, 1979), known as The Rókus Black Widow, was a Hungarian serial killer who poisoned at least four people between 1958 and 1968.
 Ruled incompetent to stand trial, she was transferred to a mental hospital in Budapest, where she subsequently died.

 Early life

-Margit Filó was bornon June 10, 1914 on Attila Street in Makó.
+Margit Filó was born on June 10, 1914, on Attila Street in Makó.
 Her family was poor, and so, Margit was forced to work from childhood.
 In 1938, she was interred at a closed psychiatric hospital due to schizophrenia, and after her release, she was contracted to work at Ferenc nagy's poultry farm in Makó.
 In 1949, she began quarreling with her employer over the work conditions at the farm, eventually successfully suing him for 14,000 forints.
 Using this money, she bought a housing complex on 38 Hétvezér Street in Szeged's Rókus District, and allowing tenants to use the upper floor apartments.
 Filó was disappointed that she had to occupy a ground floor apartment, unlike the poorer residents of the building, who were allocated flats on the upper floors by the city council.

 At a young age, Filó maintained relationships primarily with women, but in 1950, she met and married chimney sweeper and former veteran Mihály Barna.
 In 1952, she was interned at a mental hospital for a short time, but when she was discharged, she and her husband bought a house in Debrecen.
 However, despite being relatively well off, Filó continued to perform her duties in dirty clothes.
 For the next eight years, the couple lived together, seemingly without any issues, but over time, Barna's health deteriorated to the point that he needed constant care.
 As a result, his mother moved in with the couple, with Margit hiring 73-year-old Lajosné Biczó as a domestic aide to nurse her husband.
 In the late 1950s, both Barna and his mother died in quick succession, but it couldn't be conclusively proven that they had been murdered.